 What is a DDoS Attack?

-A Distributed-denial-of-service (DDoS) attack is a cybercrime that attempts to interrupt a server or network by flooding it with fake internet traffic.
+DDoS, short for distributed-denial-of-service, is a cyberattack that attempts to interrupt a server or network by flooding it with fake internet traffic, preventing user access and disrupting operations.

 The purpose of a DDoS attack is to disrupt the ability of an organization to serve its users.
 Malicious actors use DDoS attacks for: